KrauseFx/steal.password/README.md

 - Don't enter your credentials into a popup, instead, dismiss it, and open the Settings app manually.
 This is the same concept, like you should never click on links on emails, but instead open the website manually
 - If you hit the `Cancel` button on a dialog, the app still gets access to the content of the password field, so be careful to clear the text before dismissing a popup.

 Initially I thought, faking those alerts requires the app developer to know your email.
-Turns out, some of those auth popups don't include the email address
+Turns out, some of those auth popups don't include the email address, making it even easier for phishing apps to ask for the password.

 Official popup without email | Phishing popup without email
 ----|-----